SkylineCommunications/dataminer-docs-connectors/connector/doc/Harmonic_VOS.md

 - Via **Authorization Code Grant**: In order to retrieve information from the API, the parameters **Username** and **Password** need to be set.
 (Initial method.)
 - Via **Client Credentials Grant**: You must first obtain and set the **Client ID** and **Client Secret**.
 You can do so by registering the app manually from the web UI.
 (This method is recommended by the vendor as the most secure.)

+### API Endpoint Status

+This page contains the API endpoint statuses, providing details on the number of times it has been executed, and the number of times it has errors.
+It also allows to disable and enable polling of the API paths.

 ## Notes